purescript-freedom/purescript-freedom/docs/02-Concepts.md

 As you can see, write styles with css string, and manage styles close to a view.

-`purescript-freedom` doesn't have any motivation to managed typed-CSS, because I think CSS's inherent difficulty doesn't improve when it gets type.
+`purescript-freedom` doesn't have any motivation to manage typed-CSS, because I think CSS's inherent difficulty doesn't improve when it gets typed.

-You can use other css libraries if you want.
+You can use other CSS libraries if you want.

 ## Next